 Now, the question is that what will happen when IE fills up this maximum limit of data storage?
 Well, in such scenario, IE will not be able to store new data.
 Thus you must increase this data storage limit from the predefined limit.
 Here are the two ways, using which you can make this possibility alive.

-Increase Data Storage Limit For Websites Using Group Policy
+How To Increase Data Storage Limit For Websites In Internet Explorer

 1. Press + R and put gpedit.msc in Run dialog box to open Local Group Policy Editor.
 Click OK.

 2. In the left pane of Group Policy Editor, navigate here:

 Computer Configuration -> Administrative Templates -> Windows Components -> Internet Explorer -> Internet Control Panel -> General Page -> Browsing History

 3. In the right pane, look for the Setting named Set default storage limits for websites which is Not Configured by default.
 Double click on the same setting to get this: